Skip to content

 };

-When supports_mpe is true, a Pulp format adapter that recognises MPE (currently: CLAP) runs the inbound MidiBuffer through an MpeVoiceTracker each block, populates an MpeBuffer, and attaches it via Processor::set_mpe_input() before calling process().
+When supports_mpe is true, or when node_capabilities.supports_mpe is true, a Pulp format adapter that recognises MPE (currently: CLAP) runs the inbound MidiBuffer through an MpeVoiceTracker each block, populates an MpeBuffer, and attaches it via Processor::set_mpe_input() before calling process().
+Adapters read PluginDescriptor::effective_capabilities(), which ORs the legacy flags with the node ABI capability field.

 Components